jacurtis813/omnifood-delivery/README.md

 72. After placing all the images, we will resize and style the images so that we can see the images within a grid rather than stacked on one another

 73. Start by creating some space from our grid of photos and the content above on the web page
-74. Start creating some animation using only the css styling, css3 properties such as; transform: scale and even overflow: hidden
+74. Start creating some animation using only the css styling, css3 properties such as; transform: scale and even overflow: hidde
-75.
+75. Use the psuedo selectors to help style when hovering over an image, create styles for the psuedo selector
+76. Create comments for the css file, keep the file concise and organized

+77. Create further animation with the images within our grid systems, using the opacity property and psuedo selectors
+78. Create more white space within our web page around the features content and the icons for those features
+79. We will now create the how it works section, creating the how to order food section for the user side
+80.